San Andrés (island): 17th century

 The English Puritans arrived to the islands; they hailed from Barbados and also from England.
 Between 1627 and 1629, they came to settle in the salubrious climate and take advantage of the fertile land of the islands.
 The Puritans evicted the Dutch settlers in 1631.
 Some settlers also came from Wales.
 All colonists first came to San Andrés and later moved to the Providence Island colony on what is now Providencia Island as its mountain terrain provided fresh water resources and safety from invaders.
 Slaves were brought from 1633 onwards from Jamaica.
 They were initially brought to work in lumbering, as well as to grow cotton and tobacco.

 In 1635, the Spaniards, realizing the economic importance of the island, attacked the archipelago.
-However the Spaniards were driven out soon after they occupied the islands.
-Privateers also operated from the island, including Welsh privateer Sir Henry Morgan, who used it in 1670 as one of the centers of his operations.
-The privateers attacked Spanish ships carrying gold and other precious material that sailed in the Caribbean waters but the convoy system of the Spanish treasure fleet made it more difficult.
+However, the Spaniards were driven out soon after they occupied the islands.
+Privateers also operated from the island, including Welsh privateer Henry Morgan, who used it in 1670 as one of the centers of his operations.
+The privateers attacked Spanish ships carrying gold and other precious material that sailed in the Caribbean waters, but the convoy system of the Spanish treasure fleet made it more difficult.
 They also attacked Panama and Santa Maria.
 The bounty looted by the privateers is still believed to be hidden in some underwater cave in the area.